ABOUT USWHO WE ARE AND WHAT WE DO

 In the short video animation below, we highlight what The BeingWell’s values and mission are and how we go about achieving this.
 At our heart is our community especially in East London, where we are located.
 Our vision is to strengthen the wellbeing of all – those working long hours in skyscrapers and those living in relative poverty.

 We run workplace mindfulness training.
 This can enhance occupational health as well as learning & development programmes.

 We care.
 We use profits to to help run mindfulness programmes in the community.

 We run mindfulness courses for everyone.
 Drop-in to a Friday group.
 Or join us for an 8-week course.

 Our mindfulness teachers meet the criteria set by the UK Network for Mindfulness-Based Teachers.
 In addition, we have professional qualifications in working with the human mind.

-We are a member of Social Enterprise UK, which the is national trade body for social enterprise – business with a social or environmental mission.
+We are a member of Social Enterprise UK, which is the national trade body for social enterprises – business with a social or environmental mission.
 We support their ‘Buy Social’ Campaign, which challenges all of us to think about where we buy our goods and services from, and the social impact of our purchasing decisions.

 As a social enterprise, we prioritise our vision, mission and values over making a profit.
 Surplus funds are either reinvested in the business to improve our services or put towards delivering low-cost mindfulness offerings to marginalized groups.
 Our vision, mission and values are at the heart of everything we do.
 We believe that the more people know about mindfulness, more people would know how to achieve their fuller potential and thrive through life’s hardships.